Rangers stun Dortmund as Barca and Napoli draw in Europa League

 Polish midfielder Piotr Zielinski ran onto his own rebound to slam the ball home after 29 minutes.

-Barcelona increasingly dominated possession but needed one of three penalties awarded for handball by VAR in Thursday's early Europa League games to level.
+Barcelona increasingly dominated possession but needed one of four penalties awarded for handball by VAR in the Europa League on Thursday to level.

 Adama Traore's cross hit Juan Jesus on the arm after 59 minutes.